Sandra Miller, MSW, LCSW

 In preparation for marriage into a Jewish family, I studied Judaism with Reform rabbi and holocaust survivor, Manfred Swarsensky.
-I learned about the Jewish roots of Christianity and came to appreciate Judaism’s rich traditions from Passover to sitting Shiva with mourners to the haunting melody of Avinu Malkeinu at Yom Kippur.
+I learned about Jewish thought and came to appreciate Judaism’s rich traditions from Passover to sitting Shiva with mourners to the haunting melody of Avinu Malkeinu at Yom Kippur.

 When I divorced, I didn’t know what I believed (or didn’t believe).
 I read voraciously – from Paul Tillich and Reinhold Niebuhr to St. Augustine, Teresa of Avila, Meister Eckhart and St John of the Cross to Elaine Pagels, John Dominic Crossan, Thomas Merton and Henri Nouwen.
 During this period, I practiced Lectio Divina, not in a disciplined way but as the spirit led.